brygotti/lesfraisestagada/analysis.md

 #### A simpler approach

 This means we need to consider something simpler.
 We will first analyze how much each variable influences the click count, and then manually normalize the click count by the variables that seem to have the most influence.
 This is a very naive approach, but it is the best we can do given the constraints of the problem.
-By doing a regression analysis, we found that the number of links leading into an article is highly positively correlated with the player's click counts (rho=0.78, R2=0.63).

 </div>
 </div>